 Infrared heat penetrates the inner wall and cooks the meat.
 The hot, dry air escapes out of the top before it has a chance to dry out the meat.
 You end up with moist and tender food without the use of a water pan.

 It will hold up to a 25-pound turkey or two chickens in the double-tiered cooking basket.
 It comes with a 180-square inch grill for the top if you want to cook burgers or steaks.

-One drawback is the top loading.
-If you want to check something on the lower rack of the two-tiered basket, you must open the lid and lift out all of the food losing heat and smoke in the process.
+One drawback of this gas smoker is the top-loading.
+If you want to check something on the lower rack of the two-tiered basket, you must open the lid and lift out all the food losing heat and smoke in the process.

 However, if you just want a nice oven-roasted bird or chunk of meat with a little extra smoke, then this cooker works well.